 Despite the barbarism, Ragnar is a romantic figure: a Northman who dares to dream.
 He wants to be the first Viking to head west in search of new lands — against the orders of his leader (Gabriel Byrne).
 Ragnar has an adventurous spirit and all the latest navigational technology, such as a wooden disc floating in a bucket of water.

-Ragnar’s journey (to foreign lands and up the slippery, bloody pole of Viking nobility) is the focus, but there’s another standout character: his wife Lagetha (Katheryn Winnick), a kick-ass warrior mum with the political wisdom to advance on her own in Viking society.
+Ragnar’s journey (to foreign lands and up the slippery, bloody pole of Viking nobility) is the focus, but there’s another standout character: his wife Lagertha (Katheryn Winnick), a kick-ass warrior mum with the political wisdom to advance on her own in Viking society.

 Compared with Tudor Britain, eighth-century Scandinavia looks feminist.
-But when Rollo develops as much of a crush on Lagetha as the male viewers and starts a feud with his brother that sees him swap sides in a civil war, it’s clear that if Vikings weren’t so bloody, it would be a soap.
+But when Rollo develops as much of a crush on Lagertha as the male viewers and starts a feud with his brother that sees him swap sides in a civil war, it’s clear that if Vikings weren’t so bloody, it would be a soap.